andricio360/llm_qa_assistant/README.md

-# POC Q&A System with Langchain and OpenAI
+# POC AWS Sagenaker Documentation Q&A System with Langchain and OpenAI

 This project implements a Proof of Concept (PoC) for a Question & Answer (Q&A) system using Langchain for text processing and OpenAI for language models.
-The system allows users to input questions and retrieves answers from a collection of documents.
+The system allows users to input questions and retrieves answers from a collection of documents of AWS Sagemaker documentation.

 ## Overview